 Thrift Shop Shoes … Daily Drivers!

 I do not wear sneakers or athletic shoes unless I’m engaged in sports.
 I always wear shoes when dressing casually.
-Call me weird if you will!
 Most often, the brand of shoes on my feet is Rockport.
 Why?
 They feel like comfortable sneakers on the inside and look like dress shoes on the outside.
-This is a pair of Rockport DreSsports (shown above) that I purchased second hand on eBay for the princely sum of $8.00 (they retail when new for about $85.00)!
-These shoes are made with durable corrected grain leather uppers and ultra-comfortable rubber soles.
-Look at the photo below that shows the soles of these shoes.
-They look like they were never walked on!
-No wear on the soles or heel!
+The shoes shown below are a pair of full-grain leather Rockport Dressports Luxe Captoe Oxfords that I purchased on Poshmark.com for the princely sum of $11.00 (if new they would retail for $110.00).
+The leather is soft and supple and responds well to a bit of mirror shine on the toe using Kiwi Parade Gloss shoe polish.
+These are very comfortable shoes that can pair well with a sport coat or suit.

 Tip: Buying Rockport Shoes on eBay